immmax/helloGitPython/README.md

 # helloGitPython
 my first repository
-Tutorial told me to write here something about myself, but I don't give a thing what can I write here.
+Tutorial told me to write something about myself here, but I have no idea what can I write.
 Sorry, kids.